 - Evidence or testimony from the School Principal of high potential

 A selection panel will review all scholarship applications and assess them against the selection criteria.
-The selection panel will include representatives of the Public Education Foundation and the Home Economics Institute of Australia (NSW Division), as well as independent experts.
+The selection panel will include representatives from the Public Education Foundation and the Home Economics Institute of Australia (NSW Division), as well as independent experts.
 After considering all applications, the selection panel will recommend the selected applicant for the approval of the Public Education Foundation’s Board.

 Applicants will be notified of the outcome via email.
 If successful, the scholarship recipient’s school principal will also receive notification directly.